wood-shed/khl-playoffs/README.md

 This queries the public NHL API that is documented in [this gitlab project here](https://gitlab.com/dword4/nhlapi/-/blob/master/stats-api.md#people).

-This program currently queries for the 2019-2020 playoffs and prints out a CSV of the players specified in the `khl_roster.csv` file.
+This program currently gets stats for the 2019-2020 playoffs and prints out a CSV of the players from those specified in the `khl_roster.csv` file.

 ## Setup
-Fill out the `khl_roster.csv` with the rosters you'd like to process contains the name, nhl and khl team for each player.
-Ideally these should be grouped by fantasy team.
+Fill out the `khl_roster.csv` with the rosters of your fantasy teams making sure to include the player name, nhl and khl team in each row.
+Ideally these should be grouped by fantasy team as the outputted CSV matched the order in the roster csv.

 You will need the `requests` module installed on your computer as well as [Python3](https://python.org).
 Install the requests module by running `python -m pip install requests` in your cmd/terminal.